autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/diagnostics.md

 ![graph-data](./diagnostics/data.drawio.svg)

 Some functional unit levels may be latched.
-In this case, if the abnormality continues for a certain period, the level value will not return to normal.
+If the abnormality continues for a certain period, the level value will not return to normal.
-Use stable_level to know the level before it was latched.
+Use input_level to know the level before it was latched.
 Also, use latch_level to know if the latch is currently activated.
 To restore the level after the latch has been activated, use the reset API.

 ![level](./diagnostics/level.drawio.svg)